boffincoders/budget-tracker-notion-api/README.md

 - [ ] block children

 ## Getting Started
+  - Sign up to [notion.so](https://www.notion.so/) workspace.
+  - Create your page and add properties.
   - If you don't have Flutter SDK installed, please visit official [Flutter](https://flutter.dev/) site.
   - Fetch latest source code from master branch.